-Joan Cergol (nee DeVito), re-elected to the Huntington Town Board on November 5, 2019, brings to the Town 18 years’ Town government leadership experience, preceded by 18 years’ private sector experience as a marketing and public relations executive, including five years in her own public relations business.
+Joan DeVito Cergol, re-elected to the Huntington Town Board on November 5, 2019, brings to the Town 18 years’ Town government leadership experience, preceded by 18 years’ private sector experience as a marketing and public relations executive, including five years in her own public relations business.

 A lifelong Huntington resident, Joan attended Huntington Union Free School District from K-12, graduating from Huntington High School in 1979.
 She attended Loyola University of Chicago to pursue her interest in communications, later transferring to Long Island to earn her B.A. degree, cum laude, from Long Island University, with a major in public relations and a minor in broadcast journalism.
 She is a member of the 2016 Class of the Energeia Partnership, a high level regional leadership training program developed by Molloy College for proven ethical leaders.